surprisedpika/hubble/README.md

 A list of CSS classes applied to this key.
 The CSS classes are defined in the .css file.

 Additionally, each key is given a `.pressed` class when the key is pressed.

+The `.global` class can be used to style the div which wraps around all keys (for example, setting the background colour).